iit-DLSLab/get-up-isaaclab/README.md

 **Work in Progress**

-Reinforcement learning implementations for quadruped get-up task in IsaacLab.
-It includes different robots, and scripts for sim-to-sim and sim-to-real transfer.
+Reinforcement learning implementation of the **quadruped get-up task** in IsaacLab.
+It includes different robots, with scripts for sim-to-sim and sim-to-real transfer.

 Features:
 - [Concurrent State Estimator](https://arxiv.org/pdf/2202.05481)